 How we can help

 If you’re an overseas healthcare worker that requires legal assistance, contact our client care team today on 0333 305 9375 for immediate advice and assistance.
+We have offices located across the UK, including in London, Manchester, and Birmingham.
+Alternatively, you can also use the office finder to find your nearest branch.

 According to official statistics, around 170,000 of the 1.28 million staff members currently employed by the NHS hail from overseas.
 [Image: Pharmafield]